 Discord is also massively popular, probably more so than Reddit.
 I'm terrible at keeping up with Discord because I'm a bad millennial, but it's still massive.
 Here are a couple of servers to get you started:

 - Draftsim's Discord: A great place to talk about Magic, Draftsim itself, or catch me cursing about how I forgot when Arena's seasons end.

 - Magic's Official Discord: A little newer but still packed full of fellow players and WotC reps.

 Closing the Chapter

 Learn from the Past | Illustration by Chase Stone

 The official MTG Arena forums have been on their way to the coffin for some time now.
 Whether you were a fan of them or not, there's still a little something lost when online communities like that shut off.
 Discord and Reddit now reign supreme but it's nice to reflect on what came before.

 How do you feel about the Arena forums?
 Do you wish they were still open?
-Do you just hate Discord’s never ending notifications?
-Let us know in the comments below, or tell us in our own Discord server or even over on Twitter.
+Do you just hate Discord's never-ending notifications?
+Let us know in the comments below, or tell us on our own Discord server or even over on X (formerly Twitter).

 Now if you'll excuse me, I'll just be ignoring Discord and lurking Reddit until the end of time.
 Keep your hands clean and your cards sleeved.
 I'm out!Follow Draftsim for awesome articles and set updates: